eric-d-culver/nanopass-haskell-compiler/README.md

 # Basic Idea
 The compiler will consist of many small passes over the code.
 Each pass will make small changes.

 1. Lexer, breaks code into lexical units

-2. Parser, converts stream of lexical units into tree
+2. Parser1, sorts code into blocks

+2. Parser2, disambiguates fixity

 3. Other passes